Year 2 Class 2024/25

 Forest School-

 Throughout the year, children have the opportunity to continue with their weekly Forest School sessions in the Forest School area.
-In autumn term, Forest School sessions will take place every Friday afternoon for one hour.
+In spring term, Forest School sessions will take place every Friday afternoon for one hour.
 This is an exciting way to learn in an outdoor setting and is proven to improve children’s confidence, self-esteem, and communication skills as well as them having lots of fun!
 They develop skills in team work, using tools safely and learning about looking after our natural environment.
 During the session, the children will take part in a range of activities including den-building, wood craft, playing games and cooking on a campfire!

 What will my child need?